Gnome42/Cornell-Conversational-Analysis-Toolkit/datasets/switchboard-corpus/README.md

 * user: the User giving the utterance
 * root: id of the root utterance of the conversation.
 For example, the root of the utterance with ID 4325-1 would be 4325-0.
 * reply_to: id of the utterance this replies to
-* timestamp: timestamp of the utterance (not applicable in Switchboard, set to *None*)
+* timestamp: timestamp of the utterance (not applicable in SwDA, set to *None*)
 * text: text of the utterance
 * metadata
   * tag: a dictionary with segments of the utterance text as keys and the DAMSL act-tag of the utterance as values
   * pos: the part-of-speech tagged portion of the utterance
   * trees: a dictionary with segments of the utterance text as keys and the nltk-parsed tree of the utterance as values

-*Note:* In the original switchboard dataset, utterances are not separated by user, but rather by tags.
-This means that consecutive utterances could have been said by the same user.
-In the ConvoKit Corpus, we changed this so that each utterance in our corpus is a collection of the consecutive sub-utterances said by one person.
-The metadata on each utterance is combined from the sub-utterances of the original dataset, so that it is clear which POS and DAMSL tags correspond with which parts of each utterance.

 ### Conversation-Level Information
-Conversations are indexed by the original switchboard dataset IDs (i.e. 4325, 2451, 4171, etc).
+Conversations are indexed by the original SwDa dataset IDs (i.e. 4325, 2451, 4171, etc).
 The conversation IDs can be found using:
 ```convo_ids = swda_corpus.get_conversation_ids()```

 ### Corpus-Level Information